Rankings of universities in the United Kingdom: Rankings published in 2025 for the prospective year 2026 (1–25)

+Rankings published in 2024 for the prospective year 2025 (26–130)

+League tables and methodologies

+There are three main domestic league tables in the United Kingdom: the Complete University Guide (CUG), The Guardian, and The Times/The Sunday Times.

-The Complete University Guide
+Complete University Guide

 The Complete University Guide is compiled by Mayfield University Consultants and was published for the first time in 2007.

 The ranking uses ten criteria, with a statistical technique called the Z-score applied to the results of each.
+The effect of this is to ensure that the weighting given to each criterion is not distorted by the choice of scale used to score that criterion.
 The ten Z-scores are then weighted (as given below) and summed to give a total score for each university.
 These total scores are then transformed to a scale where the top score is set at 1,000, with the remainder being a proportion of the top score.
 The ten criteria are: